clulab/eidos/README.md

 Eidos is an open domain machine reading system designed by the Computational Language Understanding (CLU) Lab led by [Mihai Surdeanu](http://surdeanu.info/mihai/) at [University of Arizona](http://www.arizona.edu) for the World Modelers program.
 Eidos uses a small set of [Odin](https://github.com/clulab/processors) rules to extract causal events from free text.

+Currently we extract entities (and increases/decreases/quantifications of those entities) and directed causal events that occur between entities.
+In the near future we plan to expand this to also extract correlation and is-a events.

 # Usage

 ## How to compile the source code